Virginia Woolf: Gordon Square

 After their father's death, Vanessa and Adrian Stephen decided to sell their family home in South Kensington and move to Bloomsbury, a more affordable area.
 The Duckworth brothers did not join the Stephens in their new home; Gerald did not wish to, and George married and moved with his wife during the preparations.
 Virginia lived in the house for brief periods in the autumn – she was sent away to Cambridge and Yorkshire for her health.
 She eventually settled there permanently in December 1904.

-From March 1905 the Stephens hosted gatherings with Thoby's intellectual friends at their home.
+From March 1905, the Stephens hosted gatherings with Thoby's intellectual friends at their home.
 Their social gatherings, referred to as "Thursday evenings", aimed to recreate the atmosphere at Trinity College.
 This circle formed the core of the intellectual circle of writers and artists known as the Bloomsbury Group.
 Later, it would include John Maynard Keynes, Duncan Grant, E. M. Forster, Roger Fry, and David Garnett.
-(Note: In the 1960s Leonard Woolf listed those people he considered to be "Old Bloomsbury" as: Vanessa and Clive Bell, Virginia and Leonard Woolf, Adrian and Karin Stephen, Lytton Strachey, Maynard Keynes, Duncan Grant, E. M. Forster, Sydney Saxon-Turner, Roger Fry, Desmond and Molly MacCarthy and later David Garnett and Julian, Quentin and Angelica Bell.
+(Note: In the 1960s Leonard Woolf listed those people he considered to be "Old Bloomsbury" as: Vanessa and Clive Bell, Virginia and Leonard Woolf, Adrian and Karin Stephen, Lytton Strachey, Maynard Keynes, Duncan Grant, E. M. Forster, Saxon Sydney-Turner, Roger Fry, Desmond and Molly MacCarthy and later David Garnett and Julian, Quentin and Angelica Bell.
 Others add Ottoline Morrell, Dora Carrington and James and Alix Strachey.
 The "core" group are considered to be the Stephens and Thoby's closest Cambridge friends, Leonard Woolf, Clive Bell, Lytton Strachey and Saxon Sydney-Turner.)
 The group went on to gain notoriety for the Dreadnought hoax, in which they posed as a royal Abyssinian entourage.
 Among them, Virginia assumed the role of Prince Mendax.